nemequ/portable-snippets/endian/README.md

 If you wish to ignore the result of compile-time detection attempts, you may define `PSNIP_ENDIAN_FORCE_RT` prior to including this header to force run-time detection.

+If you're only interested in detection you can just ignore the swapping functions mentioned above.
+If endianness could be determined at compile-time (i.e., through preprocessor macros), `PSNIP_ENDIAN_ORDER` will be defined to either `PSNIP_ENDIAN_LITTLE` or `PSNIP_ENDIAN_BIG`.

+If you need (or prefer) to fall back on run-time detection, `PSNIP_ENDIAN_ORDER_RT` will evaluate to the same values (`PSNIP_ENDIAN_LITTLE` or `PSNIP_ENDIAN_BIG`).
+Note that the "run-time" detection will likely be optimized away by the compiler.